What is diabetes?

 S: Stop smoking.

-Susan and Jonathan are among a growing number of people living with both diabetes and heart disease.
-Read their stories.
+- Read the stories of people living with both diabetes and heart disease.